borkshop/js/packages/jspit/stream.md

 ## WIP

-- get github-pages deploy cooking again
-- switch to snowpack

 ## Done

+- emptied out old jcorbin rep with a notice, stil publishing built game to jcorbin github pages
+- switched fully to snowpack and ESNext standards
 - moved into brave new borkshop monorepo

 # 2020-10-09